Cleveland Torso Murderer: Jane Doe III

 On April 8, 1938, a woman's leg was located in the Cuyahoga River in the Cleveland Flats.
-A month later on May 2, two burlap bags containing a woman's nude bisected torso; thighs and feet were discovered floating in the river to the east of the West 3rd Street Bridge.
+A month later on May 2, two burlap bags containing a woman's nude bisected torso, thighs and feet were discovered floating in the river to the east of the West 3rd Street Bridge.
 Her head and arms were never found.
 She was the only victim to have morphine in her system, estimated at 0.002 gm. per 100 gm. sample.
 The unidentified female became known as Jane Doe III.

 Jane Doe IV and John Doe VI

-On August 16, 1938, a dismembered body was found at a dump at the end of East Ninth Street in Cleveland, Ohio, by men combing for pieces of scrap metal.
-The body of a woman was wrapped in rags, brown paper, and cardboard.
+On August 16, 1938, a dismembered body was found at a dump at the end of East Ninth Street by men combing for pieces of scrap metal.
+The body of a woman was wrapped in rags, brown paper and cardboard.
 Uncharacteristically, the head and hands were found with the rest of the body.
 The victim's head had been disarticulated at the level of the third intervertebral disc.
 The unidentified female became known as Jane Doe IV.

-On the same day, the body of John Doe VI was discovered at a nearby location on the Cleveland lakefront, in plain view of Safety Director Eliot Ness's office at City Hall.
+On the same day, the body of John Doe VI was discovered at a nearby location on the Cleveland lakefront, in plain view of Ness' office at City Hall.
 Similar to the other victims, the head was severed from the body and the victim remains unidentified.
 The head was disarticulated at the level of the third inter-vertebral disc and had knife marks on the dorsum of the second and third cervical vertebrae.
 Extremities at all the major joints were all disarticulated as well.
 The coroner ruled the cause of death as undetermined though he noted it was probably a homicide.

 Possible victims

 Lady of the Lake

 The lower half of a woman's torso, thighs still attached but amputated at the knees, washed up on the shores of Lake Erie just east of Bratenahl on September 5, 1934.
 A subsequent search yielded only a few other body parts.
 The head was never found.
 She was nicknamed the "Lady of the Lake".
-She had an abdominal scar from a likely hysterectomy, which was common and made it more difficult to identify her.
-After she was found, several people reported seeing body parts in the water, including a group of fishermen who believed to have seen a head.
+This victim had an abdominal scar from a likely hysterectomy, which was common and made it more difficult to identify her.
+After she was found, several people reported seeing other body parts in the water, including a group of fishermen who believed to have seen a head.

 The Lady of the Lake was found virtually in the same spot as Jane Doe I. Both victims had on their skin a chemical which was believed to have been lime chloride.
-It is supposed that the killer meant to use a quickening lime to decompose the bodies quicker, but mistakenly used lime that would preserve the bodies instead.
+It is supposed that the killer meant to use a quickening lime to decompose the bodies faster but mistakenly used lime that would preserve the bodies instead.